Subscribe To This Site

 When purchasing a Boxer choose a reputable breeder that breeds only properly health tested dogs.
 Since Boxers are prone to genetically inherited health conditions, this is important.

 A breeder should give you prove of health testing done on parents of puppy.
 He should give you a written guarantee against genetic disorders of at least one year.
-Here is more more help on choosing a good breeder.
+Here is more more help on

 Leave Boxers and go to Popular Dogs.